How to Pony Up for that Downpayment

 A good way to successfully cut back on spending is to calculate at the very start how much you want to save and figure out how to achieve that.
 Maybe you need to save a certain amount each month in order to accrue a certain level of down-payment.

 By tracking your spending and your savings, you can keep your expenditures under control and stay motivated to carry on saving for as long as it takes.

 This might even lend you a new impetus to lead a frugal lifestyle that can benefit you for the rest of your life.
 Saving money is always a great habit to get into no matter what life stage you’re in.

 Use CPF Savings

-In Singapore it’s possible to apply a certain amount of your CPF savings towards paying the initial amount you need to buy a home.
-Note that there are withdrawal limits that cap the amount you can use depending on the type of property you want to purchase.
+In Singapore, it’s possible to apply a certain amount of your CPF savings towards purchasing a house.
+Note that there are withdrawal limits that cap the amount you can use depending on property types.

 In such a case, there is a cap in place which goes by the name of Withdrawal Limit.
-At the time of this writing, this cap is set at 120% of the Valuation Limit of the property being bought.
-However, the exact amount of CPF savings you can use will depend upon the type of purchase and whether you are over or under 55 years of age.
+In 2017, this cap is set at 120% of the Valuation Limit of the property being bought.
+However, the exact amount of CPF savings you can use depends on the type of purchase and your age.

 It is also worth bearing in mind that you can use these savings only for either a freehold property or a leasehold.
 If you want to work out exactly how much you can use of your savings, you can find a handy calculator at the CPF website.Recommend0 recommendationsPublished in